mnentwig/busbridge3/README.md

 # But it doesn't work!
 * Is the FTDI chip already opened e.g. by Vivado?
 * Does the board support 30 MBit/s between FTDI chip and FPGA?
-For example, (this FTDI board)[https://shop.trenz-electronic.de/en/Products/Trenz-Electronic/Open-Hardware/Xmod-FTDI-JTAG-Adapter/] is limited to 15 MBit/s, most likely because of the CPLD
+For example, [this FTDI board](https://shop.trenz-electronic.de/en/Products/Trenz-Electronic/Open-Hardware/Xmod-FTDI-JTAG-Adapter/) is limited to 15 MBit/s, most likely because of the CPLD
 * Does the board require a specific GPO configuration on the FTDI chip e.g. to enable buffers?
-The example code works on (CMOD A7)[https://store.digilentinc.com/cmod-a7-breadboardable-artix-7-fpga-module/], which requires one GPO-bit to enable JTAG buffers.
+The example code works on [CMOD A7](https://store.digilentinc.com/cmod-a7-breadboardable-artix-7-fpga-module/), which requires one GPO-bit to enable JTAG buffers.
 * Electrical problems (USB cable, power supply, microcracks in PCB traces are not unheard of.

 # But the example design has no clock input!?